Everything You Might Want to Know About the NHL Entry Draft

 How long is it?

-Nine rounds with approximately one selection per team per round plus any additional awarded selections.
-The draft is divided into two days – the first three rounds on day one and the remainder on day two.
+Seven rounds with approximately one selection per team per round, plus any additionally awarded compensatory selections.
+The draft is typically divided into two days – the first round on day one and the remaining six on day two.

 What are the exceptions to the 'reverse-order' drafting system?